mikeholmesuk/evrythng.clj/README.md

 evrythng.clj
 ============

-An implementeation of the Evrythng SDK written in clojure.
+An implementation of the Evrythng SDK written in clojure.